-- 5. Click Edit to set the arming schedule for the alarm input.
-See "Motion detection alarms" on page 24 for more information. - 6.
-Specify the linkage method when an event occurs.
+5. Click Edit to set the arming schedule for the alarm input.
+See "Motion detection alarms" on page 29 for more information.

+6. Specify the linkage method when an event occurs.
 Check one or more response methods for the system when an intrusion detection alarm is triggered.

 Send an exception or alarm signal to remote management software when an event occurs.
 Sends an email to a specified address when there is a motion detection alarm.
-Note: You must configure email settings before enabling this option.
-See "To set up the email parameters" on page 15 for further information.
-If you want to send the event snapshot detection alarm.
 Note : You must configure email settings before enabling this option.
-See "To set up the email parameters" on page 15 for option.
-See "To set up the email parameters" on page 15 for together with the email, check the Attached Snapshot option.
+See "To set up the email parameters" on page 17 for further information.
+If you want to send the event snapshot together with the email, check the Attached Snapshot option.
 Capture the image when an alarm is triggered and upload the picture to NAS or FTP server.
 Note : To upload the snapshot to NAS, you must first configure the NAS settings.
-See "NAS settings" on page 46 for further information.
+See "NAS settings" on page 58 for further information.
 To upload the snapshot to an FTP, you must first configure the FTP settings.
-See "To define the FTP parameters" on page 14 for further information.
+See "To define the FTP parameters" on page 16 for further information.
 Enable the Upload Type option.
 To upload the snapshot to FTP and NAS when motion detection or an alarm input is triggered, you must also enable Enable Event-triggered Snapshot under the snapshot parameters.
-See "Snapshot parameters" on page 44 for furthe information.
+See "Snapshot parameters" on page 56 for furthe information.
 Triggers the recording to start in the camera.
 Trigger external alarm outputs when an event occurs.
 Check "Select All" or each individual alarm output.
 Note : This option is only supported by cameras that support alarm output.